ziminas1990/space-expansion/docs/api/ISessionControl.md

 <img src="./ISessionControl/fig1.svg" alt="virtual_connections" width="800" class="center"/>

 So, **session** is such a virtual connection.
 Each session has a **session_id** - a unique identifier, such that the same player can't have two sessions with the same *session_id* even in two different physical connections.

 To assign a message to a particular session, corresponding *session_id* value should be send as `tunnelId` field of `Message` object.
-Once server receives a message, it gets a *session_id* and forward this message to related module.
+Once server receives a message, it uses a *session_id* to forward this message to the corresponding module.
 Once module handled a request, it sends a response with the same *session_id* so the client can know which module the response has been sent to.

 A **root session** is a session, that is opened once client is logged in.
 If root session is closed for any reason, a physical connection is automatically closed as well.
 Hence, root session and physical connection have the same life time.